-“Any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
+- Service Animal: “any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability.
 Other species of animals, whether wild or domestic, trained or untrained, are not service animals for the purposes of this definition.
 The work or tasks performed by a service animal must be directly related to the handler’s disability.”
 (28 CFR § 36.104, ADA regulations)

 Detailed Policy Statement

 A. Types of Service Animals Permitted on Campus.